ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

 Introduction
 ------------

-This program determines the water mask by merging the lake mask with the mapped ocean mask from MOM6.
+This program determines a water mask by merging an input lake mask with the mapped ocean mask from MOM6.

 Code structure
 --------------